 My speciality is human interest stories.
-For one of my publications, I also wrote a weekly humor column.
-That said, I also did what any good photojournalist does – and that is whatever assignment I was given.
-This included sports, studio and illustration.
-At these times – up until the final transition year 2000 – everything was shot on film.
+For one of the publications where I worked, I also wrote a weekly humor column.
+That said, I also did what any good photojournalist does – and that is put my heart and soul soul into whatever assignment I was given.
+This included photo stories, sports, studio and illustration.
+During these times – up until the final transition year 2000 – everything was shot on film.

 You could say that I “came up the pike” – which means that I was photographing for newspapers when they were still publishing photos only in black and white via black and white film and darkroom printing.
 Color was something that came along when USA Today was a start up in the late 80s, along with the quickie stories – what we referred to as 6-inchers – because that’s about how much space they took up in a newspaper column.
 The idea sprouted that the general public was too busy to read anything longer than a 6 inch story.
 Print journalism really changed at that time – then even greater in the digital age in the late 1990s and early 2000s.